-To facilitate the issuance of Series C Shares on August 13, 2014, the Company repurchased 18,762,292 ordinary shares from certain shareholders at US\$1.0365 (RMB6.3779) per share, for a total consideration of US\$19,448 (RMB119,664).
+In connection with the issuance of Series C Shares, on August 13, 2014, the Company repurchased 18,762,292 ordinary shares from certain shareholders at US\$10.365 (RMB6.3779) per share, for a total consideration of US\$19,448 (RMB119,664).
 Upon the repurchase, the Company cancelled such shares.
+The reason for the repurchase of the various series of preferred shares (see note 13) and these ordinary shares was so that the Series C shareholder would hold no less than 40% of the Company's issued share capital on a fully diluted basis.